Food

 Job Skills Training

 Free Fast Track GED Program provides a second chance for people who have dropped out of school to complete their high school education requirements.
 Our goal is to help people get better jobs, pursue higher education or meet the entrance requirements of the military.
 There are now two locations available.
-One is at Hope Center in Graniteville (3 Hickman Street) and meets Wednesdays from 9:00 am – noon.
+One is at Hope Center in Graniteville (3 Hickman Street) and meets Tuesdays and Thursdays from 6:00 – 8:00 pm.
 Call 803.640.1685 for more information.
-Another is at Second Baptist Church in Aiken (1151 York Street) and meets Tuesdays and Thursdays from 9:00 am – noon.
+Another is at Second Baptist Church in Aiken (1151 York Street) and meets Tuesdays and Thursdays from 9:00 am – noon during the school year.
 Call 803-522-6698 for more information.
 Both locations offer TABE testing and assessment, individual tutoring, computer practice testing and GED exam scheduling.
 Note that all services are offered free of charge.

 Armed Services Vocational Aptitude Battery (ASVAB) Training Program helps young adults pass and excel in the math section of the Armed Services Vocational Aptitude Battery entrance exam.
 Local military recruiters refer potential candidates to us and we provide free preliminary assessments, individualized preparation and one-on-one tutoring.
 This program has proven to be very successful in helping candidates gain entry into the military.
-Please contact Roger Floyd at 803-640-1685 for more information.
-All classes take place at Hope Center (3 Hickman Street in Graniteville).
+Please contact Denny at asvabhc@gmail.com for more information.
+Classes take place on Tuesdays and Thursdays from 10:00 am – noon at Hope Center (3 Hickman Street in Graniteville).

 Health

 The Hope Center Eye Clinic provides free eye exams as well as discounted eyeglasses for qualified patients.
-Dr. Bud Antley runs the Eye Clinic at Hope Center and volunteers his time to see up to 15 patients one day each month.
+Dr. Bud Antley volunteers his time to run the Eye Clinic at Hope Center.
 Dr. Antley also refers patients to other physicians who are willing to perform cataract and glaucoma surgery pro bono when needed.
-The Eye Clinic served over 100 patients in 2021.
-The clinic is run in partnership with two local Lions Clubs who graciously donate eyeglass frames as well as provide volunteers to help patients select frames after seeing the doctor.
-The Eye Clinic takes place every third Wednesday from noon – 4:00 pm in Hope Center (3 Hickman Street in Graniteville).
+The Eye Clinic saw 97 patients in 2025 and dispensed 108 pairs of glasses.
+The clinic is run in partnership with the Aiken Lions Club and Midland Valley Lions Club, who graciously donate money and eyeglass frames as well as provide volunteers to help patients select frames after seeing the doctor.
+NOTE: New 2026 clinic hours and pricing: Starting in 2026, the Eye Clinic will take place every other month from 1:00 – 3:30 pm in Hope Center (3 Hickman Street in Graniteville).
+2026 clinic dates are January 21, March 18, May 20, July 15, September 16 and November 18.
+The cost for eyeglasses is now $35.
 For more information, please call 803-617-7322.